Battle of Tres Castillos: Background

 In 1879, the veteran Chiricahua war chief, Victorio, and his followers were facing forcible removal from their homeland and reservation at Ojo Caliente, New Mexico, 20 km north of present-day Monticello, and transfer to San Carlos Apache Indian Reservation in Arizona.
 On August 21, 1879, Victorio, 80 warriors, and their women and children fled the reservation.
 Victorio was joined by other Apache, especially Mescalero, and his force may have reached a maximum of 200 warriors, an unusually large force of Apache warriors assembled under a single leader.

 For 14 months, Victorio led a guerrilla war against the U.S. and Mexican armies and civilians in southern New Mexico, western Texas, and northern Mexico.
 He fought more than a dozen battles and skirmishes and raided several civilian settlements.
 Several thousand American and Mexican soldiers and Indian scouts pursued him, as he fled from one stronghold to another.
 Although he won most of the battles, the manpower and resources arrayed against his band became overwhelming.

 Victorio's Achilles heel was that he needed to resupply himself regularly with ammunition and to get it he had to trade stolen cattle and horses or steal it from Americans and Mexicans.
 A source of supply for him was the Mescalero Apache Reservation near Fort Stanton, New Mexico, but after the Battle of Hembrillo Basin in April 1880 the U.S. army cracked down hard on the Mescaleros and occupied their reservation.

-In May 1880, Victorio suffered his first defeat and the defeat was at the hands of his fellow Apaches at the Palomas River in the Black Range of New Mexico near the hamlet of Chloride.
+In May 1880, Victorio suffered his first defeat and it was at the hands of his fellow Apaches at the Palomas River in the Black Range of New Mexico near the hamlet of Chloride.
 He led his band into Mexico for a respite, collected a large herd of livestock, and appeared in west Texas in July, attempting to drive the livestock to the Mescalero Reservation where he could trade them for ammunition.
 However, in Texas he faced off against another veteran warrior, Colonel Benjamin Grierson, commander of the 10th Cavalry consisting of African-American soldiers.
 Grierson adopted a new strategy to combat Victorio.
 Rather than chasing him, as previous army commanders had done, Grierson adopted a defensive strategy, guarding springs, river crossings, and mountain passes.
 His strategy was to block Victorio's access to New Mexico and supplies of ammunition and prevent him from accessing the widely scattered waterholes in the desert.
 Plus, Grierson cooperated with Mexican troops who had crossed the Rio Grande River into Texas to join the hunt for Victorio.
 Grierson was unable to defeat Victorio in battle, but prevented him from getting to New Mexico and replenishing his supply of ammunition.